AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/storage.md

 See [State Variables](./state_variables.md) for how to initialise them.

-Using Storage in a contract is like using any other variables.
-First, import them to the `main.nr` file:
+Using Storage in a contract is like using any other struct in Noir.
+First, import the struct into the contract's `main.nr` file:

 #include_code storage-import /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/main.nr rust